 There could be a few reasons why the pVACseq output does not contain predictions for alleles:

-- The alleles you picked might’ve not been compatible with the prediction algorithm and/or epitope lengths chosen.
+The alleles you picked might have not been compatible with the prediction algorithm and/or epitope lengths chosen.
 In that case no calls for that allele would’ve been made and a status message would’ve printed to the screen.

 Why are some values in the WT Epitope Seq column NA ?

 Not all mutant epitope sequences will have a corresponding wildtype epitope sequence.
-This occurs when the mutant epitope sequence is novel and a comparison is therefore not meaningful:
+This occurs when the mutant epitope sequence is novel and a comparison is therefore not meaningful.
+For example:

 What filters are applied during a pVACseq run?